 - Guest lists may not exceed 300 names.
 A Chapter may not allow more than 200 people within their house at any given time, according to Fire Code.
 Chapters must create a system to monitor how many people are in their home.

 - Event policy shall not supersede the Policy of Westminster College, Commonwealth of Pennsylvania or National/International Fraternity.

-- The Assistant Director of Student Engagement and IFC/Panhel Risk Managers reserve the right to deny any event registration form that does not fulfill the requirements of this policy.
+- The Assistant Dean of Student Affairs and IFC/Panhel Risk Managers reserve the right to deny any event registration form that does not fulfill the requirements of this policy.

 Social Events Risk Management Best Practices